TomNachtigal/WERD_V3_TopicModel/README.md

 # WERD_V3_TopicModel
 Welcome!
 This repository provides researchers and analysts access to the results of a topic model analysis of education reform descriptions extracted from the World Education Reform Database (WERD, V3).
 The goal of this project is to help researchers uncover linguistic patterns, trends, and key themes in global education reforms by applying natural language processing (NLP) techniques.

-Specifications of the topic model:
+Details about the topic model:
 * Dataset: Education reform descriptions between 1960-2021 from WERD V3 (https://werd.stanford.edu/database).
 See more details about the structure of WERD V3 in: Bromley, P., Kijima, R., Overbey, L., Furuta, J., Choi, M., Santos, H., Song, J., Nachtigal, T., and Yang, M. 2024.
 World Education Reform Database (WERD), Harvard Dataverse, V3.
 * Algorithm used: STM (structural topic modeling) package (R) (Roberts, Stewart & Tingley, 2019).
 The code includes in-line comments to clarify decisions that have been made throughout to facilitate replication.
 * Licenses used: Used Google Translate API to translate non-English reforms, see: Google.
 (N.D).
 Cloud Translation - Google Cloud, Retreived from https://cloud.google.com/translate.
 To run this section of the code, be sure to obtain appropriate API.
 The dataset included here includes the English version of all reforms included in our analysis.